AjayGhimire1998/JavaScript-MovieApp-using-OMDB-API/README.md

    Open Live Server on index.html

-3. **Access Movie-Finder:**
-   Open your browser and navigate to http://localhost:3000 to use Movie-Finder locally.

 ## Contributing

 I welcome contributions to make Movie-Finder even more intuitive and user-friendly.
 Feel free to submit issues, feature requests, or pull requests.